• Skip to primary navigation

 Let them drain on kitchen paper then pat them as dry.
 Once dried, cut the large middle stalk from each leaf so you’re left with two halves (discard the stalk) (photo 6).

-Place 1 heaped tablespoon of meat mixture on the widest part of the cabbage leaf then roll it up tucking in the sides then place in a baking dish.
+Place 1 heaped tbsp of meat mixture on the widest part of the cabbage leaf then roll it up tucking in the sides then place in a baking dish.
 Repeat with the rest of the meat mixture and cabbage leaves.
-Set aside (photos 7 - 9).
+Set aside (photos 7 – 9).

 Step by step photos for making a tomato sauce for stuffed cabbage rolls

-To make the sauce, add ½ tablespoon of olive oil to a small saucepan, add 1 clove of finely chopped garlic and saute for 1 minute until fragrant.
+To make the sauce, add ½ tbsp of olive oil to a small saucepan, add 1 clove of finely chopped garlic and saute for 1 minute until fragrant.
 Add the white wine and simmer to reduce by half (photo 10).

 Add the chicken stock and tomato paste, whisk together then simmer for 5 minutes.
 Pour over the stuffed cabbage rolls, cover with foil and bake in the oven for 35 minutes (photos 11 & 12).